Wednesday, October 9, 2024

 Most of us project a heroic cast on our "trajectory".
 An American confessing unlofty aspirations seems like a stoic monk at best, and a loser at worst.
 But Al was never a loser.
 He always played his heart out.
 He was trying hard; just not to be That Guy.
 In terms of career and stature, he merely showed up.
 The big arc of it wasn't aspirational.

 Let me try a different angle.
 You might have noticed that the world goes in cycles.
 Up and down.
 No matter how hard you try and no matter how good you are, it will all sink to failure multiple times!
 And no matter how feckless and stupid other people seem, they all get their moments.
 That's because it's all in play.
 Things get better, and then worse, and then better, and then worse.
 That's the gig here on planet Earth.
-And as we build out stories about these apparent "trajectories", invested with meaning, we secretly fear that those stories are false, and that nothing (gulp) has any meaning.
+And as we build out stories about these apparent "trajectories" and invest them meaning, we secretly fear that the stories are false, and that nothing (gulp!) has any meaning.

 The stories are false and nothing has any meaning.
 It's true.
 So, take it from Al: you just need to keep going.
 Wait it out!
 And the next time your stock rises, take a quick selfie atop the rollercoaster and pin that peak moment just before the grueling drop, while you're still brimming with buoyant exuberance.
 But you need to stay on the ride long enough to get there.
 Don't quit!
 Keep showing up!